5argon/Minefield/README.md

 - A **single** `Scene` is a testable unit.
 Don't make it a scene if you think you can't test on it individually, instead, use the improved prefabs from 2018.3.
 - All scenes must work by itself under `LoadSceneMode.Single`, avoid `LoadSceneMode.Additive`.
 You should **not** compose your scene such that it includes multiple additive scenes, even if all that may started from loading a single scene.
 That scheme may be tempting in the past, but it make your project less testable, and also we now have 2018.3 nested prefabs to facilitate assembling scene from multiple pieces.
 Do not use an another scene as those pieces.
 Note that non-additive scene could still be loaded asynchronously, only that when it activates it will clean up previous game objects.
 (Actually, the backend of improved prefabs is reusing the scene data structure!
 Every prefabs are scenes now.)
 - All scenes must be able to pass a test by just loading it without touching anything else, and wait for 5 seconds.
 With this design you are able to make a "lazy man's test" by just try loading each individual scene.
 Some design that prevents this is a scene which require other scenes to function, which if you followed the guideline such scene doesn't exist.
-- In normal development, it must be possible to press play mode on any scene and start playing from that scene, no matter how "cheated" that may felt to you.
+- In normal development, it must be possible to press play mode on any scene and start playing from that scene, no matter how "wrong" that may felt to you regarding to game's status on starting that scene.
+For example, if the final boss room is a scene, you should be able to start from that scene even if the character will be at level 1.
+It is more important to make sure that it is not an error.
+The "state" of the scene will instead be controlled by a `static` variable, in the next topic.

 ### A `static` variable to influence the entire scene